Thomas William Holmes: World War I

 Prior to embarking for England, the battalion trained at Camps Niagara and Borden (today CFB Borden) in Ontario, and at Amherst, Nova Scotia.
 The battalion was at Camp Borden from 4 July 1916 until 5 October 1916, when it departed for Halifax.
 Embarkation was delayed, leading to the 147th encamping at Amherst.
 Finally, on 20 November 1916, Tommy Holmes arrived with the 147th (Grey) Battalion at Liverpool, England.
 The 147th had sailed in RMS Titanic's sister ship RMS Olympic.
 Like the other 35 CEF battalions that trained at the newly opened Camp Borden in that hot summer of 1916, the 147th (Grey) Battalion was broken up for reinforcements to units already in the field.
 Consequently, Tommy Holmes was transferred to the 8th Reserve (Holding) Battalion on 1 February 1917, and then to the 4th Battalion, Canadian Mounted Rifles (4 CMR) on 16 February 1917.

-In April 1917 during the Battle of Vimy Ridge, he received a through-and-through bullet wound from a machinegun in his arm and was temporarily invalided to England.
+In April 1917 during the Battle of Vimy Ridge, he received a through-and-through bullet wound in his arm from a machine gun and was temporarily invalided to England.
 While in hospital, he met up with his older brother Roy, who had enlisted earlier in the 58th Battalion, CEF, and who had also been wounded, losing an eye.

-Holmes was 19 years old, when as a private serving with the 4 CMR, Canadian Expeditionary Force, on 26 October 1917 near Passchendaele, Belgium, he performed a deed for which King George V awarded Tommy the Victoria Cross:
+Holmes was 19 years old, when as a private serving with the 4 CMR, participated in the Battle of Passchendaele.
+On 26 October 1917 near Passchendaele, Belgium, he performed a deed for which King George V awarded Holmes the Victoria Cross:

-"when the right flank of the Canadian attack was held up by heavy machine-gun fire from a pill-box strong point and heavy casualties were producing a critical situation, Private Holmes, on his own initiative and single-handed, ran forward and threw two bombs, killing and wounding the crews of two machine-guns.
-He then fetched another bomb and threw this into the entrance of the pill-box, causing the 19 occupants to surrender."

 It was during the investiture at Buckingham Palace that Holmes admitted to King George V that he had lied about his age and joined the army at age 17.

-Sergeant Tommy Holmes, VC, returned to Owen Sound after the war to great fanfare and receiving a hero's welcome.
-On 16 September 1919, he was chosen to be part of the colour party for the laying-up of the 147th (Grey) Battalion, CEF colours in the Carnegie Library, Owen Sound.
+Sergeant Tommy Holmes, VC, returned to Owen Sound after the war to great fanfare and received a hero's welcome.
+On 16 September 1919, he was chosen to be part of the colour party for the laying-up of the 147th (Grey) Battalion's colours in the Carnegie Library, Owen Sound.